FreeTacMan: Robot-free Visuo-Tactile Data Collection System for Contact-rich Manipulation: Conclusion

 \section{Conclusion}

 We present~\methodname, a human-centric and robot-free data collection system with in-situ visuo-tactile feedback and recording.
-A high-quality visuo-tactile sensor is developed, and an in-situ and modular gripper is designed for rapid adaptation.
+An in-situ and modular gripper with visuo-tactile sensors enables rapid adaptation, and a large-scale high-precision dataset is collected to support contact-rich manipulation policy learning.
 Experimental results demonstrate that the proposed system outperforms existing methods in multiple aspects, including data collection efficiency, control accuracy, and human-machine interaction experience.
 Through policy validation, the effectiveness of the collected data and the importance of visuo-tactile pretraining are further confirmed.